dslab-epfl/tinynf/ReadMe.md

+TODO: rename TN_MODE to use strings rather than ints and error if unknown in each makefile, then each readme states which ones it supports

 # Changes from the original C code

 - Removed low-level functions, inlined them in the high-level one
 - Removed fixed-size inline buffers in the agent struct, allocating them separately instead (required simplifying the external API for agent init as well)
-- Moved to a packet processor definition that has an array of uint16_t instead of both returning a length and setting the output bools
+- Moved to a packet processor definition that has an array of lengths instead of both returning a length and setting the output bools
 - Moved to using 1 GB hugepages
 - Moved to `static inline` functions for endianness so they can be directly inlined without LTO, as the C# code does

-NOTE: the signedness and length of variables in the C# code (int, uint, long, ulong) outside of Agent itself is questionable and should be audited.

 # TinyNF